 Funding Risk Appetite

 As described under Funding Objectives above, the purpose of Plan funding is to secure Plan benefits, to achieve financial sustainability, and to ensure, to the extent possible, that each generation of active members fund only the cost of their own benefits.
 The Sponsor Board aims to achieve financial sustainability while balancing the stabilization of contribution rates and aligning, to the extent possible, the investment risk with an acceptable level of stakeholder funding risk.

 To maintain the financial sustainability of the Plan, in Funding Target Ranges (see below) the Sponsor Board has defined a target contribution range for employer plus employee contributions to the Plan, as well as a targeted maximum contribution.
 Total contributions are expected to fluctuate within the target contribution range and, when within that range, are considered an acceptable level of stakeholder funding risk.
 Increases in future contribution rates that cause total contributions to increase to outside the target contribution range are considered acceptable for temporary periods of time.
 Any increase which causes total contributions to exceed the targeted maximum contribution, while possible in the short term, creates an unacceptable level of stakeholder funding risk and threatens the long-term stability of the Plan.

 To maintain financial sustainability of the Plan and in consideration of the Plan’s current design and benefit structure, total employer plus employee (member) contributions to the Plan are intended to meet the following criteria whenever possible:

 Frequency of Valuations

-Actuarial valuations prepared in accordance with the EPPA and the ITA are required to be filed with the Alberta Superintendent of Pensions and the Canada Revenue Agency, respectively, at least every three years.
+Actuarial valuations prepared in accordance with the EPPA and the Income Tax Act (ITA) are required to be filed with the Alberta Superintendent of Pensions and the Canada Revenue Agency, respectively, at least every three years.

 Amendment and Review